LucasTom-Wong/P00/README.md

 Lucas (LTW) Tom-Wong
 Julia (Lia) Nelson

+Notes:
-Note: Might have changed heading numbers a bit
+Might have changed heading numbers a bit
+Our choice of color palate is unique and thus superior to any that the internet may generate

 ## How to install and run our website: